TITLE 77: PUBLIC HEALTH

 PART 515 EMERGENCY MEDICAL SERVICES, TRAUMA CENTER, COMPREHENSIVE STROKE CENTER, PRIMARY STROKE CENTER AND ACUTE STROKE READY HOSPITAL CODE

-b) Applications for approval of First Responder/Emergency Medical Responder training programs shall be filed with the Department on forms prescribed by the Department.
-The application shall contain, at a minimum, name of applicant, agency and address, type of training program, dates of training program, and names and signatures of the EMS Medical Director (EMS MD) and EMS System Coordinator.
+b) Applications for approval of EMR education programs shall be filed with the Department on forms prescribed by the Department.
+The application shall contain, at a minimum, name of applicant, agency and address, type of training program, dates of training program, and names and signatures of the EMS MD and EMS System Coordinator.

-c) Applications for approval, including a copy of the class schedule and course syllabus, shall be submitted at least 60 days in advance of the first scheduled class.
+c) Applications for approval, including a copy of the course schedule and syllabus, shall be submitted at least 60 days in advance of the first scheduled class.

-d) The EMS MD of the EMS system shall attest on the application form that the training program shall be conducted according to the National EMS Educational Curriculum.
-The First Responder or Emergency Medical Responder training program shall include all components of the National EMS Educational Curriculum and education and training in the administration and use of opioid antagonists.
+d) The EMS MD of the EMS System shall attest on the application form that the education program will be conducted according to the national EMS education standards.
+The EMR education program shall include all components of the national EMS education standards, including all modifications required by the Department.
 The course hours shall minimally include 52 hours of didactic education.

-e) The First Responder/Emergency Medical Responder training program shall designate an EMS Lead Instructor who shall be responsible for the overall management of the training program and shall be approved by the Department based on requirements of Section 515.700.
+e) The EMR education program shall designate an EMS Lead Instructor who shall be responsible for the overall management of the education program and shall be approved by the Department based on requirements of Section 515.700.

-f) The EMS MD shall electronically submit to the Department approval for licensure for a First Responder/Emergency Medical Responder candidate who is at least 18 years of age and has completed and passed all components of the training program, has passed the Final Examination, and has paid the appropriate initial licensure fee.
+f) The EMS MD shall electronically submit to the Department approval for licensure for an EMR candidate who is at least 18 years of age and has completed and passed all components of the education program, has passed the final examination, and has paid the appropriate initial licensure fee (see Section 515.460).
 The initial licensure fee may be waived pursuant to Section 515.460(c).

-g) All approved programs shall maintain class and student records for seven years, which shall be made available to the Department upon request.
+g) All approved programs shall maintain course and student records for seven years, which shall be made available to the Department upon request.

-h) Continuing education classes, seminars, workshops, or other types of programs shall be approved by the Department before being offered to First Responder/Emergency Medical Responder candidates.
+h) CE classes, seminars, workshops, or other types of programs shall be approved by the Department before being offered to EMR candidates.
 An application for approval shall be submitted to the Department on a form prescribed, prepared and furnished by the Department at least 60 days prior to the scheduled event.

-i) Approval will be granted provided that the application is complete and the content of the program is based on topics or materials from the National EMS Educational Curriculum for the Emergency Medical Responder.
+i) Approval will be granted provided that the application is complete and the content of the program is based on topics or materials from the national EMS education standards for the EMR.

-j) A First Responder/Emergency Medical Responder shall be responsible for submitting written proof of continuing education attendance to the EMS System Coordinator or, for independent renewals, to the Department Regional EMS Coordinator.
-The EMS System Coordinator or Department Regional EMS Coordinator shall verify whether specific continuing education hours submitted by the First Responder/Emergency Medical Responder qualify for renewal.
+j) EMRs shall be responsible for submitting written proof of CE attendance to the EMS System Coordinator or, for independent renewals, to the Department Regional EMS Coordinator.
+The EMS System Coordinator or Department Regional EMS Coordinator shall verify whether specific CE hours submitted by the EMR qualify for renewal.

-k) A First Responder/Emergency Medical Responder shall maintain copies of all documentation concerning continuing education programs that he or she has completed.
+k) EMRs shall maintain copies of all documentation concerning CE programs that he or she has completed.

-1) The submission of an electronic transaction by the EMS MD will satisfy the renewal application requirement for a First Responder/Emergency Medical Responder who has been recommended for re-licensure by the EMS MD.
+1) The submission of an electronic transaction by the EMS MD will satisfy the renewal application requirement for an EMR who has been recommended for re-licensure by the EMS MD.

 m) A written recommendation signed by the EMS MD shall be provided to the Department regarding completion of the following requirements:

-1) 24 hours of continuing education every four years.
-The System shall define in the EMS Program Plan the number of continuing education hours to be accrued each year for re-licensure; and
+1) 24 hours of CE every four years.
+The System shall define in the EMS Program Plan the number of CE hours to be accrued each year for re-licensure; and

-n) A First Responder/Emergency Medical Responder whose licensure has expired may, within 60 days after licensure expiration, submit all re-licensure material as required in this Part and a fee of $50 in the form of a certified check or money order (cash or personal check will not be accepted).
-If all material is in compliance with this Section and there is no disciplinary action pending against the First Responder/Emergency Medical Responder, the Department will re-license the First Responder/Emergency Medical Responder.
+n) EMRs whose licenses have expired may, within 60 days after license expiration, submit all relicensure requirements and submit the required relicensure fees, including a late fee, online or in the form of a certified check or money order.
+Cash or personal check will not be accepted.
+If all relicensure requirements have been met, and there are no pending disciplinary actions against the EMR, the Department will relicense the EMR.

-o) First Responders who are not affiliated with an EMS system shall have equipment immediately available to provide the standard of care established by the National EMS Educational Curriculum for the First Responder.
+o) EMRs who are not affiliated with an EMS System shall have equipment immediately available to provide the standard of care established by the national EMS education standards for the EMR.